Summer Camp & Clinics, Coaching Contact Out of Season & Non-School Team Participation

 Or to attend a camp in an out-of-season sport in which the student’s out-of-season sport will have contact?

-3. May a high school coach of a sport not in season require a player to attend an out-of-season camp in that sport?
+Yes, the in-season coach may give permission, but does not have to give permission. - May a high school coach of a sport not in season require a player to attend an out-of-season camp in that sport?

-No. A high school coach may not require his/her student-athletes to attend a camp outside the high school season.
+No. A high school coach may not require his/her student-athletes to attend a camp outside the high school season. - When does the school team season begin and end?

-The first legal date of practice defines the start of the school team season, and the school season ends on the final day of the state tournament.
+The first legal date of practice defines the start of the school team season, and the school season ends on the final day of the state tournament. - Do the non-school participation rules prohibit any participation in sports that are not currently in season?

 No. The only non-school sports prohibited by this rule are those that are concurrent with the school team season.